RamboRogers/cyberdock/README.md

 ### Kubernetes Deployment

 Deploy CyberDock to your Kubernetes cluster using metallb for load balancing.
+You can add your cert via the UI, by default generates a self-signed cert.
+You'll need to restart the pod to apply the new cert.

 ```bash
 kubectl apply -f kubernetes/cyberdock.yaml